sinanisler/Template/readme.md

 - Default editor full-screen mode
 - Gutenberg list view nesting left padding problem, too many nesting items make rest flow outside the list view.
 - Disable editor default full-screen mode
+- Go back to classic editor option ?
+(I would like not to add this but there are some people using it.
+So keep it as option)

 ## Core